 Endurance: Best Provider

 Endurance is our top choice for extended vehicle coverage.
 There are six plans to choose from, including the EnduranceAdvantageTM plan, which combines mechanical breakdown protection and coverage for routine maintenance services like oil changes.
-All Endurance contracts come with a free year of Endurance Elite Membership, which gives drivers perks like tire replacements, identity theft protection, repair financing loans and more.
+All Endurance contracts come with a free year of Endurance Elite Benefits, which gives drivers perks like tire replacements, identity theft protection, repair financing loans and more.

 Read our full Endurance warranty review for more, or click below to receive a free, personalized quote from the provider.